toppev/wallu-telegram/README.md

 1. Add the bot to your Telegram chat/group: [WalluChatBot](https://wallubot.com/telegram)
 2. Get your Wallu API key from [panel.wallubot.com/addons](https://panel.wallubot.com/addons)
-3. Use the `/wallu_setup` command to configure the bot (admin only)
+3. Use the `/wallu_setup` command to configure the bot (admin only).
+Use this command in the group/chat where you want Wallu to be active.
-4. Follow the bot's instructions to complete the setup
+4. Follow the bot's instructions to complete the setup.
+5. By default, it uses your server default settings.
+You can configure Telegram groups in the channels page.

+**Note:** make sure the bot has enough permissions in the Telegram group.
+It should have access to messages (says "has access to messages") and permission to send messages.
+Click members -> Wallu -> User permissions.

 ## Self-hosting Prerequisites